Recreation and Leisure Services

 General Guidelines for Submitting Written Work

 For specific course requirements, refer to the Course Schedule and Evaluation Methods information provided.
 If you are not clear about course requirements, discuss with individual faculty.
+Unless otherwise specified, all tests, exams and assignments are to be completed independently.
 Students are required to use spell-check and grammar-check to assist with the editing of written work.
-The Learning Commons will be an invaluable resource to students who require assistance in organizing and writing an assignment with correct spelling and grammar.
+Library Services will be an invaluable resource to students who require assistance in organizing and writing an assignment with correct spelling and grammar.

 - Word processed;